 Best Bloomberg Terminal Alternatives: Free & Paid

-Over the last 40 years, Bloomberg Terminals have become ubiquitous on Wall Street.
+Over the last 40 years, the Bloomberg Terminal has become a fixture on Wall Street desks.

 What is a Bloomberg Terminal?